Scottish-Tech-Army/Volunteer-app/README.md

     ## Google Play Store (Android)

-2. Add the `key.json` file into the `/app/android/` directory.
-This file contains credentials for uploading the app to the Google Play Store.
-Ask on Slack for another developer in the team to send you it.
+2. Add `key.json` and `my-release-key.keystore` files into the `/app/android/` directory.
+These files contain credentials for uploading the app to the Google Play Store.
+Ask on Slack for another developer in the team to send you these files.
+Also ask them for the password for the `my-release-key.keystore` file -- save this somewhere safe (e.g. [a password manager](https://www.techradar.com/uk/best/password-manager)), you'll need it in the future to deploy the app.
-    > Because this contains sensitive access credentials we should never commit this to GitHub as our repository is open-source, anyone can see it.
+    > Because these files contain sensitive access credentials we should never commit them to GitHub as our repository is open-source, anyone can see it.

-3. Create a personal upload key to digitally 'sign' the app when you send it to the Google Play Store.
-Follow the instructions in the ['Generating an upload key' section of this page](https://reactnative.dev/docs/signed-apk-android#generating-a-signing-key).
-As part of doing that you'll be asked to set a password -- save this somewhere safe (e.g. [a password manager](https://www.techradar.com/uk/best/password-manager)), you'll need it in the future.
-Put the `my-release-key.keystore` file you create into the `/app/android` directory.
+    > On some systems, the terminal has a problem if the password for `my-release-key.keystore` contains symbols, so this password may need to be letters and numbers only (just make sure it's a long, strong password).
+If you need to change the password locally you can use this command `keytool -storepasswd -keystore path/to/my-release-key.keystore -storetype PKCS12`

-    > This file also should never be committed to GitHub.
+3. Ask Joanna to give you Developer access to the STA Google Play Store account.
+That will allow you to check whether releases you deploy have uploaded successfully, and you'll be able to add new testers.

 ## TestFlight (iOS)